Course - Computer Fundamentals - TDT4160

 Knowledge:

-- The student should understand the principles of how memory systems are constructed, including the use of caches and virtual memory.
+- The student should understand the principles of how efficient memory systems are constructed, including the use of caches and virtual memory.

 Skills: